 “China’s leisure travels have been rising noticeably since October 2010, taking an increasingly larger part of our customer base,” Sun said in an interview at Bloomberg’s headquarters in New York, “I’m confident about the market growth potential.
 Especially the next three to five years.”

 American depositary receipts of Home Inns posted the longest winning streak in three weeks yesterday, jumping 2.7 percent to $21.42 in New York.
-The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese companies in New York tumbled 1.5 percent to 88.61, led by a 6.5 percent slump in Elong Inc. (LONG), China’s second-biggest online travel agency.
+The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese companies in New York tumbled 1.5 percent to 88.61, led by a 6.5 percent slump in Elong Inc. (LONG:US), China’s second-biggest online travel agency.
 The gauge has retreated 1.5 percent this year.

 At least four economists cut their growth estimates for the world’s second-largest economy in the last two weeks, with Daiwa Securities Group Inc. reducing its second-quarter forecast to 7.8 percent from 8.2 percent on June 27.
 Gross domestic product grew 8.1 percent in the three months to March 30, the least since the second quarter of 2009, as the slowing global economy dragged on the nation’s exports.

 “We’ve felt sluggish demand from small and medium business travelers starting in November, especially in export-oriented regions,” Sun said.
 “We still need to build up our capacity and can’t just stop expanding amid a relative slowdown.”